imlixinyang/HiSD/README.md

 ### Evaluation metrics.

-We use [FID](https://github.com/mseitzer/pytorch-fid) for quantitative comparison.
+We use [FID](https://github.com/clovaai/stargan-v2/blob/master/metrics/fid.py) of StarGANv2 for quantitative comparison.
 For more details, please refer to the paper.

 ## License